atla-ai/atla-mcp-server/README.md

 # Atla MCP Server

-An MCP server implementation that provides a standardized interface for LLMs to interact with the Atla SDK and use our [state-of-the-art evaluation models](https://www.atla-ai.com/post/selene-1).
+An MCP server implementation providing a standardized interface for LLMs to interact with the Atla API for state-of-the-art LLMJ evaluation.

+> Learn more about Atla [here](https://www.docs.atla-ai.com).
+Learn more about the Model Context Protocol [here](https://modelcontextprotocol.io).

 ## Features